CloudHirsi/DevSecOpsProject1/README.md

 *Container Orchestration with Kubernetes:*
 - Orchestrated containerized applications on AKS using Kubernetes, enabling seamless scaling, fault tolerance, and resource management.

+*Deployment using Helm Charts:*
+- Installed and deployed Splunk onto my Kubernetes cluster using Helm Charts

 *Monitoring and Visualization with Splunk:*
 - Configured Splunk for real-time monitoring, visualization, and log aggregation, enabling proactive monitoring and troubleshooting of application performance and security.